 First off, we need to understand that the kind of loving that Jesus talks about here is not simply being all gushy about Jesus.
 "If you love me, you will keep my commandments," he tells us.
 He is not talking about mere words of love, even highly emotional "I love you, Jesus!" kinds of utterances.
-Three times around these two promises Jesus connects love with commandments and obedience.
-It's not about emotion.
+Three times around these two promises Jesus connects love with commandments, and obedience.
 You cannot command emotion.
 No matter how hard you try, even with the threat of cruise missiles raining down, you cannot order someone to feel love.
 To be sure, you can get feelings in response to orders and commands, but they probably are a long, long way from the kinds of feelings that are ordered or expected!
-You cannot order someone to feel a particular kind of way, "I command you to be happy and contented and satisfied!" and you cannot order someone to feel emotional love.
-Jesus makes these promises to those who love him obediently, who are 'doing' love, who understand love is a verb, love is about action, not merely words or feelings.
-Consider the difference between for example a husband, sitting on the couch after eating a superb meal prepared by his wife, hollers to her in the kitchen as she's doing the dishes, "love yah, 'hon!" and a different scene in which he quietly appears at her side, dishtowel in hand, to help.
+You cannot order someone to feel a particular kind of way, "I command you to be happy, and contented, and satisfied!", and you cannot order someone to feel emotional love.
+Jesus makes these promises to those who love him obediently, who are 'doing' love, who understand love is action, not merely words or feelings.
+Perhaps it's easier to see the difference in two domestic scenarios: in one the husband, sitting on the couch after eating a superb meal prepared by his wife, hollers to her in the kitchen as she's doing the dishes, "love yah, 'hon!"; in the other he quietly appears at her side, dishtowel in hand, to help.
 We have all kinds of sayings and adages that reveal that we do indeed understand the difference, such as "actions speak louder than words."
 Jesus offers these assurances of life to those who love him with actions of obedience, keeping his commandments.

 But just as we need to be careful not to accept a limited definition of love as being merely emotional, we also need to be careful not to settle for a limited definition of what Jesus means by keeping his commandments.
-There are people who take Jesus' admonition to "love him by keeping his commandments" very, very seriously, but unfortunately stop at only ten commandments, missing the all-important 'eleventh commandment' of Jesus ("I give you another, that you love God with all your being and that you love one another as I have loved you").
+There are people who take Jesus' admonition to "love him by keeping his commandments" very, very seriously, but unfortunately stop at only ten commandments, missing the all-important 'eleventh commandment' of Jesus ("I give you another, that you love God with all your being, and that you love one another as I have loved you").
 These people are so busy loving Jesus by obeying righteous rules that they appear to everyone else like a prickly cactus - no, fire ant might be a better simile, because a cactus is purely defensive - it doesn't actively attack you!
-The really unfortunate part is that their actions have the opposite effect of what Jesus was calling for, driving children into defiant dysfunction, causing relatives and friends and neighbours to pull the curtains and pretend not to be available and making strangers think that if eternal life means spending forever with this kind of person, who needs or wants it?
+The really unfortunate part is that their actions have the opposite effect of what Jesus was calling for, driving children into defiant dysfunction, causing relatives and friends and neighbours to pull the curtains and pretend not to be available, and making strangers think that if eternal life means spending forever with this kind of person, who needs or wants it?

-If we love Jesus - and the assumption both here and in what Jesus says is clearly that yes of course we love him - we will want to understand what his commandments are.
+If we love Jesus, and the assumption both here and in what Jesus says is that yes, of course we love him, we will want to understand what his commandments are.
 There is that eleventh commandment I mentioned a moment ago, that based on our love for and relation with God in Christ, we love each other as Jesus has loved us.
 Jesus gave this as a 'new' commandment not to replace the previous Big Ten, but to supplement them and put them into a new context.